Mariam-Badr-MB/Mariam-Badr-MB/README.md

 🎓 **B.Sc. in Computers and Artificial Intelligence @ Cairo University**
 💻 Aspiring **Machine Learning & AI Engineer** currently learning and gaining hands-on experience in **ML, Deep Learning, and Computer Vision**.
 🚀 Passionate about exploring **data-driven solutions** and transforming ideas into functional projects while continuously expanding my skills.
+📌 Actively seeking internship opportunities to apply my skills, expand my knowledge, and make meaningful contributions to the AI and software development community.

 ---